-- The most prominent morphological feature of the rift system is the escarpment along its shoulders.
-The escarpments mark the rift margin as they distinguish between (1) uplifted pre-rift rocks of the Arabo- - Nubian shield or trap basalts sequences and (2) Quaternary arid fluvial sediments or young volcanic - sequences, although several continental crustal fragments are present within the Afar Triangle.
-Thus, the - 260 escarpments are very distinctive in the topographical and gravity data.
-The edge detection analysis of - topography and bathymetry data allows us to outline the rift margins (Fig. 6). - In the Red Sea, the escarpments are generally continuous with an average rift width of 440 \pm 20 km - 263 (calculated perpendicular to the Red Sea axis in the study area), and a general increase in rift width from - north to south (Fig. 6b).
-We identify two segments that mark an abrupt change in rift orientation and rift - width: (1) Below latitudes 15.5° on the African margin and 18° on the Arabian margin (segment I in Fig. 6), - the escarpment deviate from its general parallel to the Red Sea trend, bending towards the Afar region. - The escarpment is characterized by seismic activity from that point on the African side, which is also - 268 considered the northern point of the western Afar margins (Zwaan et al., 2020a).
-(2) Below latitudes 12.5° - on the African margin and 15° on the Arabian margin (segment II in Fig. 6), we identify another abrupt - 270 change, both in the orientation and the width of the rift.
-That point on the African margin is the - intersection of the Tendaho-Goba'ad Discontinuity with the Western Afar Margins (Tesfaye et al., 2003). - We note that these changes are noticeable and similar on the African and Arabian sides.
+270 In the Red Sea, the escarpments are generally continuous with an average rift width of 440 ± 20 km

+- 271 (calculated perpendicular to the Red Sea axis in the study area), and a general increase in rift width from - 272 north to south (Fig. 5b).
+We identify two segments that mark an abrupt change in rift orientation and rift - width: (1) Below 15.5°N on the African margin and 18°N on the Arabian margin (segment I in Fig. 5), the - escarpment deviates from its general parallel to the Red Sea trend, bending towards the Afar region.
+The - escarpment is characterized by seismic activity from that point on the African side, which is also considered the northern point of the western Afar margins (Zwaan et al., 2020a).
+(2) Below 12.5°N on the African margin and 15°N on the Arabian margin (segment II in Fig. 5), we identify another abrupt change, both in the orientation and the width of the rift.
+That point on the African margin is the intersection of the Tendaho-Goba'ad Discontinuity with the Western Afar Margins (Tesfaye et al., 2003).
+We note that these changes are noticeable and similar on the African and Arabian sides (Fig. 5a).

-In the Gulf of Aden, the escarpments generally follow the trend of the basin.
+In the Gulf of Aden, the escarpments generally follow the trend of the basin (Fig 5).
 In the western parts, the escarpments are less straight and less continuous than those of the Red Sea and generally reflect the sinistral basin structures.
 This morphology is well explained by oblique rifting along the Gulf of Aden (Leroy et al., 2013).
-The average rift width in the study area is 470 ± 45 km (calculated rift-perpendicular), with a general eastward increase (Fig. 6b).
-We recognize an abrupt change in rift width along three lines (III-V in Fig. 6), which are associated with fracture zones.
-Along the Somalian margin, prominent sinistral offsets are recognized along lines III and V. This escarpment segment is a morphological continuation of the Tendaho-Goba'ad Discontinuity lineament, and is also prominent in the VGG map (Fig. 5a).
+The average rift width in the study area is 470 ± 45 km (calculated rift-perpendicular), with a general eastward increase (565 km at 47.5°E and 420 km at 43.2°E; Fig. 5b).
+We recognize an abrupt change in rift width along three lines (III-V in Fig. 5), which are associated with fracture zones.
+Along the Somalian margin, prominent sinistral offsets are recognized along lines III and V. This escarpment segment is a morphological continuation of the Tendaho-Goba'ad Discontinuity lineament, and is also prominent in the VGG map (Fig. 6a).

-Although recognizable in the processed topography map, the rift shoulders are less sharp in the Main Ethiopian Rift (Fig. 6a).
+Although recognizable in the processed topography map, the rift shoulders are less sharp in the Main Ethiopian Rift (Fig. 5a).
 They are prominent in the gravity data as they are associated with VGG and BGA highs (see profile A in Fig. 9).
-In the Afar region, the margins show a funnel shape (Fig. 6a).
-The distance between the Somalian and Ethiopian escarpments is steadily and monotonically increasing from the Main Ethiopian Rift to the Tendaho-Goba'ad Discontinuity (Fig. 6b), suggesting that this segment is intact and non-disturbed by the other arms of the rift system.
+In the Afar region, the margins show a funnel shape (Fig. 5a).
+The distance between the Somalian and Ethiopian escarpments is steadily and monotonically increasing from the Main Ethiopian Rift to the Tendaho-Goba'ad Discontinuity (Fig. 5b), suggesting that this segment is intact and non-disturbed by the other arms of the rift system.

-In summary, the rift margins of the Red Sea and the Gulf of Aden are interrupted by the proximity to the Afar region, whereas the margins of the Main Ethiopian Rift smoothly funnel into the Afar region.
+In summary, the rift margins of the Red Sea and the Gulf of Aden are interrupted with the proximity to the Afar triangle, whereas the margins of the Main Ethiopian Rift smoothly funnel into the Afar triangle.